Sbennett99/About-Me/README.md

 # Seth C Bennett
 ## Current
-I am a senior at Northwest Missouri State University pursuing a BS in Computer Science with a General Emphasis.
+I am a Graduate Student at Northwest Missouri State University with a BS in Computer Science and I am currently obtaining my Master's in Applied Computer Science.
+Furthermore, I will be working as a Graduate Assistant in the Spring of 2022 for Dr. Aziz Fellah in his Computer Organization class.

 ## Background
 I am from a small rural town in Northwest Missouri named Albany.
 My hobbies are large in number and a few of them are as follows: